Eveldee/Nobeta-Guides/Any% NMG/README.md

 This is the last level of this game and thankfully it is quite easy.
 Take your time to catch your breathe for the last boss fight!

 Start by skipping the cutscene after the loading screen.
-Go down from the side directly to touch the ground below as soon as possible _(you can aim here to redirect yourself while in the air to optimize your speed)_.
+Then pause and return to statue to be teleported directly below to save about a second.
 Here we need to charge Thunder but we don't have any purple crystal left.
 To achieve this, it is required to break the non-enemy dolls on the ground and the crystals next to the teleporter.
 Break them while running towards the crystal, charge Thunder and then enter the teleporter.
 It is required to charge Thunder here to not get cancelled by the enemies during the teleport animation.

 After being teleported into the prison, break the jars on the left and activate the lever.
 Go into the next room, break the barrel and walk under the light source, this will trigger an alert.
 You may think that triggering the alert is a bad idea because it will spawn some enemies, which is right, but it also lights up the whole area, making the next platforming section way easier.
 Continue to follow the path until you pass past the big enemy with arms and enter the next room _(which you may recognize as it is the room where you saved the cat at the beginning of the game)_.
 From there you have two different paths to skip the next magic barrier.